apache/predictionio/README.md

     sbt +publish -Xmx512m

+### Process Assembly ###
-Compile and build a process assembly using sbt, where `>` indicates commands that will be run in the sbt console.
+Compile and build the process assembly using sbt, where `>` indicates commands that will be run in the sbt console.

     cd ~/PredictionIO/process/hadoop/scala
     sbt
     > project scala-assembly
     > assembly

+### Command-line User Administration Tool ###
+> Note: It is not necessary to have MongoDB running to compile the command line user administration tool.

 Compile and pack the command line user administration tool.
 The default configuration assumes that you are running MongoDB at localhost:27017.